wn-doolittle/caliper-spec/caliper.md

 The Caliper Session Profile models the creation and subsequent termination of a user session established by a [Person](#person) interacting with a [SoftwareApplication](#softwareApplication).
 A [Session](#session) entity is described for representing the user session.

+The session profile can facilitate the capture of data about who is logging into the learning environment, and more importantly, which students are not logging in.
+The following are examples of the information best captured using the session profile:

+* Session logins
+* Which students have not logged in for more than a week
+* Who logs in/logs out most/least

 #### Minimum Conformance
 Create and send a [SessionEvent](#sessionEvent) to a target [Endpoint](#endpoint).
 The [LoggedIn](#loggedIn) action is required and MUST be implemented.